 - Create a sufficient corpus of funds to address issues of significance to ASAS.

-- Develop a procedure of donor identification, classification, cultivation, and solicitation.
+- Develop a procedure for donor identification, classification, cultivation and solicitation.

 - Develop a vehicle through which the society may receive contributions and disperse the proceeds consistent with legal and regulatory requirements and in accordance with the wishes of the donor.